Skip to contents

 Value

-a character vector, the same length as x, that is the best match in y for each ZIP code in x
+A character vector, the same length as x, containing the selected match in y for each ZIP code in x.

 Examples